Chimirinzin11/02250346_WEB101_PA1/README.md

 This practical is a front-end replica of the well-known Indian e-commerce site Flipkart.
 (Home-page).
 It emulates the fundamental shopping experience by allowing users to browse products by category, view deals, explore product details, and move between sections utilizing React's component-based structure and also uses React Icons

 ------------------------
-HOW IT Looks and WORKS?
+HOW it Looks and WORKS?
 ------------------------
 Home_Page
 Consists of Navigation Bar, Category Navigation, Flipcart Home, 4 sections(Deal of the day,Electronics,Fashion and Home)